tetigo/Stock/README.md

 ## ⚙️ Environment Configuration (.env File)

-Before running the application, it's recommended to configure the environment variables.
+Before running the application, it's crucial to configure the necessary environment variables.
+These can be set directly in your Docker environment or, more conveniently, within a `.env` file in the project's root directory, which Docker Compose can then load.

 1.  **Rename `.env.copy` to `.env`:** In the project's root directory, you will find a file named `.env.copy`.
 Rename this file to `.env`.

-2.  **Set the `DJANGO_SECRET_KEY`:** Open the `.env` file with a text editor.
-Locate the line for `DJANGO_SECRET_KEY` (it might be commented out or have a placeholder value).
-Replace the placeholder with a strong, randomly generated secret key for your Django application.
+2.  **Set the Environment Variables:** Open the `.env` file with a text editor.
+Add or modify the following variables with your specific values:

     ```
-    DJANGO_SECRET_KEY=your_strong_and_secret_key_here
+    DJANGO_SECRET_KEY=YOUR_DJANGO_SECRET_KEY_HERE
+    POSTGRES_USER=YOUR_POSTGRES_USERNAME
+    POSTGRES_PASSWORD=YOUR_POSTGRES_PASSWORD
+    POSTGRES_DB=YOUR_POSTGRES_DATABASE_NAME
+    POSTGRES_HOST=sge_db
+    POSTGRES_PORT=5432
     ```

-    **Important:** This `SECRET_KEY` is crucial for the security of your application.
-Do not share it publicly and ensure it is a long, random string.
+    * **`DJANGO_SECRET_KEY`**: A secret key for your Django application.
+Replace `YOUR_DJANGO_SECRET_KEY_HERE` with a strong, randomly generated string. **This is critical for the security of your application.**
+    * **`POSTGRES_USER`**: The username for your PostgreSQL database.
+Replace `YOUR_POSTGRES_USERNAME` with the appropriate username.
+    * **`POSTGRES_PASSWORD`**: The password for the PostgreSQL user.
+Replace `YOUR_POSTGRES_PASSWORD` with the correct password.
+    * **`POSTGRES_DB`**: The name of the PostgreSQL database to be used.
+Replace `YOUR_POSTGRES_DATABASE_NAME` with the desired database name.
+    * **`POSTGRES_HOST`**: The hostname for the PostgreSQL server.
+In the Docker Compose setup, this should be `sge_db` as the web container will communicate with the database using the service name.
+    * **`POSTGRES_PORT`**: The port number for the PostgreSQL server (default is `5432`).

+    **Important:** Do not share your `.env` file or its contents publicly, especially the `DJANGO_SECRET_KEY` and database credentials.
+Ensure it is added to your `.gitignore` file if you are using Git.

-    **Note:** If you do not rename the `.env.copy` file to `.env` and do not set the `DJANGO_SECRET_KEY` environment variable within it, the Django project's `settings.py` will fall back to using a default, insecure `SECRET_KEY`. **This is strongly discouraged for any environment beyond local development.**
+    **Note:** If these environment variables are not correctly configured (either in a `.env` file or directly in your Docker environment), the application will likely fail to connect to the database or will use an insecure default `SECRET_KEY` within Django's `settings.py`. **Using insecure defaults is strongly discouraged for any environment beyond local, temporary development.**

 ---

-## 🚀 Run the Server

-1. Start the Django development server:

-    ```bash
-    python manage.py runserver
-    ```

-    You will see a message indicating that the server is running at `http://127.0.0.1:8000/` or `http://localhost:8000/`.
+Access the System
 ---

-## 🌐 Access the Admin in Browser
+## 🌐 Access the System

 1. Open your web browser.
-2. Navigate to the following address:
+2. Navigate to the following address to access the Django admin panel:

-    ```
+    ```bash
     http://localhost:8000/admin
     ```

-3. On the Django admin login page, enter the credentials (username and password) you created in the superuser step.
+    Enter the credentials (username and password) you created in the superuser step.

----

-## 🚪 Access the System

-1. Using the same web browser, access the main system via the following URL:

-    ```
+3. To access the main system, navigate to:

+    ```bash
     http://localhost:8000/
     ```

-    You should be able to interact with the application using the user you created earlier (the superuser).
+    You should be able to interact with the application using the superuser account.

 ---

 ## ✅ Access Granted

 Congratulations!
-You are now inside the management panel and the main system of your Django application.
+Your Stock Management System is now running using Docker Compose.
+You can access the admin panel and the main application in your web browser.

 ---